KANSAS BAIL AGENTS ASSOCIATION BYLAWS (PDF)

 Section 7.
 Leave of Absence.

-Leave of absence for sufficient reason may be requested by a member and approved by the President.
+Leave of absence for sufficient reason may be requested by a member and approved by the

 Section 8.
 Resignation.

-Resignation by a Board member shall be in writing and acted upon at the next meeting of the Board or by acceptance of the President.
+Resignation by a Board member shall be in writing and acted upon at the next meeting of the

 Section 9.
 Removal from Board of Directors.

-Unexcused absences from two Board meetings, per term of office, including special and emergency meetings shall constitute a resignation.
-The Board shall notify the absent member and may replace him or her with nomination from the President, presented for Board approval, at the next meeting of the Board.
+replace him or her with nomination from the President, presented for Board approval, at the next meeting of

 Section 10.
 Vacancy on Board of Directors.